Tips and tricks Best practice guides, FAQ & more

 Automation frameworks are paradoxical: They are intended to hide code and complexity from the tester, but they still dictate that the tester should code.
 It takes another layer of abstraction to completely hide unnecessary complexity.

 Codeless UI automation enables a level of agility that frameworks don’t.
 When all members of a QA team can take ownership of and collaborate on test automation, testing becomes agile and can match the pace of development.
 The maintenance workload of automated tests built with codeless UI automation is only a fraction of the workload related to script-based tests.

-It is possible to achieve the intended benefits of automation, but not through code-based frameworks.
-It requires a codeless UI automation solution, like the LEAPWORK Automation Platform, that enables users to:
+It requires a codeless UI automation solution, like the Leapwork Automation Platform, to see the above benefits.
+Leapwork's no-code platform enables users to:

 Read our whitepaper: Test Automation: The Codeless Answer to learn more challenges in test automation and how to overcome them.